 Providing sufficient places will be challenging for the early years system.
 73 per cent of three and four year olds accessing free childcare attend at a school-based setting or sessional preschool.2 These settings face significant barriers in extending provision to 30 hours each week and some will have to reduce the number of places they are able to offer to deliver the extended offer.
 Many sessional pre-schools also use shared community premises for part of the day at 'peppercorn' rents and would need to move to new premises to extend their offer.
-The Government has not yet fully answered questions about how sessional and maintained providers will be supported to extend their offer, nor does the capital funding identified for the offer appear to be adequate to meet this aim.
+The

-1 Department for Education (2015) Childcare Bill Policy Statement, p.9
+1 Department for Education (2015) Childcare Bill Policy Statement p.9